 2. Define your strategy

 Define your sustainability reporting strategy under CSRD.
-Establish your vision, mission, values, and sustainability goals, and align them with your business strategy.
-Conduct a double materiality assessment — a specific CSRD requirement — to identify material ESG matters from both an impact materiality perspective (your effects on people and the environment) and a financial materiality perspective (sustainability risks and opportunities that affect your financial performance).
-Set clear, measurable targets and indicators for each material ESG topic, incorporating the supply chain due diligence requirements relevant under CSDDD and LkSG.
+First, establish your vision, mission, values, and sustainability goals.
+Then, align them with your business strategy.
+Additionally, conduct a double materiality assessment, which is a specific CSRD requirement.
+This assessment identifies material ESG matters from both an impact materiality perspective (your effects on people and the environment) and a financial materiality perspective (sustainability risks and opportunities that affect your financial performance).

 3. Develop your report

 Develop your CSRD report according to the applicable ESRS.
-Collect, process, and analyze data related to your material ESG matters, impacts, outcomes, policies, and actions — including value chain data from supplier assessments, audits, and self-assessments.
-Ensure the report follows the ESRS reporting principles (relevance, reliability, comparability, clarity, completeness), covers all required content areas, and meets the mandatory digital format requirements (iXBRL tagging for machine-readable reporting).
-Verify that your supply chain data is traceable and auditable to support external assurance.
+Specifically, collect, process, and analyze data related to your material ESG matters, impacts, outcomes, policies, and actions.
+This includes value chain data from supplier assessments, audits, and self-assessments.
+Additionally, ensure the report follows the ESRS reporting principles (relevance, reliability, comparability, clarity, completeness).

 4. Ensure quality assurance